RPanczak/RPanczak/README.md

     - Airbnb usage in the [country](https://github.com/RPanczak/TEMPO_Airbnb)

 ### 🚀 I'm currently working on:
-- estimating excess mortality at high resolution [here](https://github.com/RPanczak/ISPM_excess-mortality-spatial)
+- looking at association of voting patterns and excess mortality in Switzerland [here](https://github.com/RPanczak/ISPM_excess-mortality-voting)
 - analysing uptake of dolutegravir among people living in HIV in Southern Africa
 - developing a prognostic model for patients who switched to dolutegravir
 - development of fourth release of the Swiss-SEP index [here](https://github.com/RPanczak/SNC_Swiss-SEP4)